 Rural and Community Development

-CRCD community campuses include Northwest (Nome), Kuskokwim (Bethel), Bristol Bay (Dillingham), Chukchi (Kotzebue), Interior-Aleutians (Fairbanks, which administers six centers throughout the Interior and the Aleutian Islands), and the Community and Technical College (downtown Fairbanks).
-The Center for Distance Education provides a variety of distance-delivered courses for degree and non-degree programs throughout the university.
+CRCD community campuses include Northwest (Nome), Kuskokwim (Bethel), Bristol Bay (Dillingham), Chukchi (Kotzebue), Interior Alaska (Fairbanks, which administers six centers throughout the Interior), and the Community and Technical College (downtown Fairbanks).

 CRCD serves nearly two-thirds of Alaska, encompassing 160 primarily Alaska Native Arctic, sub-Arctic and coastal communities.
 At least 16 indigenous languages are spoken in the region served by CRCD, and the economy spans subsistence hunting and fishing, small-scale village development and cooperatives, and large-scale international corporate development.
 The College of Rural and Community Development focuses on responding to students and partners to develop the economic and social well-being of Alaska Native communities and beyond.
 For more information, visit www.uaf.edu/rural/ or call 907-474-7143.